 How I Came to Terms with Social Anxiety

-I can still vividly remember the day when I accepted that there might be something not normal about how I responded to social interactions.
-A simple remark can send me into isolation for days.
+I can still vividly remember the day when I accepted that there might be something different about the way I responded to social interactions.
+A simple remark has the power to send me into isolation for days.
 Surviving university was difficult for me.
-I studied on my own, I had no friends and always slept in my dorm.
+I studied on my own, I had no friends, and always slept in my dorm.
 My classmates thought I was just shy.
-When I finished my degree, I could not get a job because I was too scared to be interviewed by a possible employer.
+When I finished my degree, I struggled to get a job because I was too scared to be interviewed by a potential employer.

-And then came the greatest opportunity of my life.
-I got accepted to interview with a publication.
-It was nothing short of a dream job.
-The night before the interview, I was already creating scenarios in my head, and the next thing I knew, it was already six in the morning.
-I panicked.
-I spent the next four hours crying on my bed instead of showing up for the interview.
+Then, when I was least expecting it, I got the opportunity to interview with a publication.
+It was nothing short of a dream job and I should have been over the moon about it.
+But, the night before the interview, I found myself creating imaginary scenarios that made my panic levels skyrocket, and the next thing I knew, it was six in the morning.
+Of course, this set me on edge, and knowing that I had blown my chance, I spent the next four hours crying on my bed instead of showing up for the interview.

-Right then and there, I knew that I was more than just a shy person.
+Right then, I knew I was more than just a shy person.
 Acceptance came easy but submitting to treatment was difficult.
 I looked online if there were any therapists in my area.
 It took me four months to finally get the courage to call them up, but I dropped the call as soon as I heard the stranger on the other end of the line.

 My family was integral to me accepting my condition.
-My sister was the one who held my hand throughout the battle against myself.
+My sister was the one who held my hand throughout the battle against me.
 She was the one who encouraged me to get tested.
 She was also the one who admitted me to therapy.
-I knew I can be more if I overcome the fear of doing great things, which I can do, but I kept on holding myself from doing so.
+I knew I could be more if I could overcome the fear of doing great things, I knew how to do them, and I was capable of doing them, but I kept holding myself from doing so.
 I normally start something but fail to follow through.
 That was when the people I love and people who care about me decided to step in.
-And I realized I needed help, and the first step is acceptance, not just of the condition but also of help that people offered.
+And I realized I needed help, and the first step was acceptance, not just of the condition but also of the help that people offered.